METARCHY/about_metarchy/docs/metarchy-rules.md

 ### Market Phase
 Players may purchase Action Card.
 - Players may choose to spend Production + Electricity + Recycling (1 unit of each) to buy a random Action Card from the deck.

-The Turn ends immediately after Market Phase, and next turn starts from Phase 1.
+- The Turn ends after the Market Phase, and next Turn starts from Phase 1.
 - If it was the final Turn, game ends after Conflict Resolution Phase, and players count their Victory Points to determine the ultimate winner!
 - If two or more players have the same amount of Victory Points, they play one more Turn.